confio/poe-contracts/contracts/tg4-engagement/README.md

 It stores a set of members along with an admin, and allows the admin to update the state.
-Raw queries (intended for cross-contract queries) can check a given member address and the total weight.
+Raw queries (intended for cross-contract queries) can check a given member address and the total points.
 Smart queries (designed for client API) can do the same, and also query the admin address as well as paginate over all members.

-Also this contract provides api for behavior similar to EIP2222 standard, which allows for automatic split tokens sent to this contract proportionally to members weights.
+Also this contract provides api for behavior similar to EIP2222 standard, which allows for automatic split rewards sent to this contract proportionally to members points.

 ## Init